Docs Menu

 com.mongodb.MongoSocketWriteException: Exception sending message

-If you receive this error, try the following methods to resolve the issue.
+If the driver reports this error, try the methods in the following sections to resolve the issue.

-If you are using Java version 8 or earlier, you might need to manually add a certificate to your trust store.
-You can either upgrade to a later version of the JDK or see our Security FAQ for information about how to add the certificate.
+If you use Java version 8 or earlier, you might need to add a certificate to your trust store.
+You can either upgrade to a later version of the JDK or read the Security FAQ instructions in the Atlas documentation for information on how to add the certificate.

-Sometimes when you send messages through the driver to the server, the messages take a while to respond.
-When this happens, you might receive an error message similar to one of the following error messages:
+When you send messages through the driver to the server, sometimes the messages take a while to respond.
+When this happens, you might receive an error message similar to one of the following messages:

 Timed out after 30000 ms while waiting for a server that matches ReadPreferenceServerSelector{readPreference=primary}.